odh-labs/ml-workshop/docs/setup.md

    2.6 Click the **YAML View** radio button
    OpenShift displays the KfDef YAML editor.
    <img src="./images/setup/install-8.png" alt="drawing" width="300"/>
    2.7 Replace the entire YAML file with the KfDef YAML you copied to your clipboard in the *Prerequisits* step above.
 This KfDef file will tell OpenShift how to install and configure ODH.

    Before you save the KfDef you must edit one line of code.
    2.8 Locate the **airflow2** overlay in the code
    <img src="./images/setup/install-9.png" alt="drawing" width="400"/>
    Around line 57 you will see a **value** field that contains part of the URL to your OpenShift clister.
-   2.9 Replace the value with the the URI of **your** cluster from the *.apps* through to the *.com* as follows:
+   2.9 Using the example below, replace the value with the the URI of **your** cluster from the *.apps* through to the *.com* as follows (your URI will be different to this example):
 ```yaml
        - kustomizeConfig:
         overlays: